Thousands of creative leaders manage their agencies with Workamajig.

 If you’re guilty of this, these symptoms will probably sound familiar to you:

 Agency management problems are harder to fix than project management mistakes.
 You can’t just adopt a PM methodology and call it a day.
-You’ll have to put in real effort into cultivating a culture of leadership, ironing out operational kinks, and crafting a vision.
+You’ll have to put real effort into cultivating a culture of leadership, ironing out operational kinks, and crafting a vision.

 One way to drastically improve agency management quickly is to adopt an agency management software like Workamajig.